THREE COURSE CHALLENGE XC AT ITS BEST

 Divisions 1, 2, and 3 need to have:

-Two runners on the Difficult Course, three on the Moderate, and two on the Easy Courses.
+Two runners on the Difficult Course, three on the Moderate, and two on the Easy Course.

-One runner one runner on the Difficult, two on the Moderate, and two on the Easy Courses.
+One runner on the Difficult, two on the Moderate, and two on the Easy Courses.

 The above is for scoring purposes only.
 Coaches can have as many runners on any course as they so choose.
 Everyone gets a chance to run one course and one course only.